Adana Agreement: The agreement

-The main object of the agreement was a restoration of bilateral Syrian-Turkish relations, though the Turkish delegation insisted that full normalization would only be achieved after Syria fulfils even more demands, including a halt to what Turkey deemed as "inciting other nations which are members of the Arab League against Turkey", as well as cooperation in the arrest of Ocalan.
-These demands were appended as an annex to the text of the agreement.

 Syrian President Bashar al-Assad rejected the notion that the agreement was signed under pressure, stating that he had agreed to it as he had decided it would be best for Syria "to be friends with the Turkish people", which he thought was not reconcilable with Syrian support for Kurdish groups.

 Syrian Civil War

 The Adana Agreement held until 2011, when overt Turkish support for the Syrian opposition in the context of the Syrian Civil War ended all goodwill between the two countries and the Syrian Government once again started supporting Kurdish groups as a counterweight to Turkish efforts in Syria.
 The Syrian government declared that Turkey had violated the understanding brought by the agreement by arming rebel groups inside Syria.
 In 2012 Turkish officials accused the Syrian government of providing direct support to the PKK.

 The Syrian government has since declared that it felt no longer bound by the agreement, but retained a "readiness" to return to it, if Turkey were to cease support for the Turkish-backed Free Syrian Army and other rebel armed groups in Syria, as well as withdraw its troops from the Turkish occupied areas of northern Syria.

 In 2019, the agreement gained new significance due to the contemporary Turkish operations in Syrian territory.
 The agreement was explicitly mentioned in the Second Northern Syria Buffer Zone deal.